Maringá: Service sector

 Maringá has five shopping malls: Avenida Center Mall, Cidade Mall, Mandacaru Boulevard Mall, Maringá Park Mall (formerly Aspen Park Mall) and Catuaí Maringá Mall, this is the second largest shopping mall in the State of Paraná (behind only Londrina Catuaí Mall).

 The commercial vocation of Maringá can be proven by dynamism and variety of items offered by companies from the sectors of food products, pharmaceuticals, clothing, appliances, fittings, bookstores, restaurants, snack bars.
 And for being a polo wholesaler, commodity prices are also competitive.
 These factors combine to attract consumers from different regions of Paraná, southwest of São Paulo and some cities in Mato Grosso and Mato Grosso do Sul.

 The companies act in at least seven segments of the wholesale market: food, dry goods and offal, paper, glass, textiles, wood, auto parts and appliances.
 Not to mention the many garment industries, which basically sell them at wholesale.

 The city houses the Maringa and Region Convention & Visitors Bureau, an organization of character and independent nonprofit whose goal is to develop the regional economy by encouraging tourism events.
 Established and maintained by public and private initiatives related to tourism and events industry, it is responsible for planned development of the same, including the city effectively in the national and international tourist circuits.

 Sílvio Name Júnior Regional Airport has scheduled air connections to major centers in Brazil.

 Sports

 Maringá currently has two professional football clubs, Grêmio Maringá and Maringá FC, the first play in the 2nd division of the Paranaense Championship and the second play in the 1st division of the Paranaense Championship.
 Both play their games at the Stadium Willie Davids, with a capacity up to 15,300 fans.
 The most traditional club is Grêmio Maringá, who has won three State Championships, and has been four times with the vice-championship.
 Meanwhile, Maringá FC never won titles.
-They city used to have a third team, currently dormant, Adap Galo Maringá.
+The city used to have a third team, currently dormant, Adap Galo Maringá.
 All the teams play at the city's stadium Estádio Willie Davids.